A Breakthrough Approach: Capturing and Containing Viruses with Capsitec’s Broad-Acting Antiviral Drug

 The company therefore uses DNA as a building material.
 They take a very long, self-programmed half strand of DNA and mix it with other very short half strands.
 Up to 200 strands in total are necessary.
 The short ones attach themselves to the long DNA strand in a predetermined order and force it into the desired shape, including tailor-made anchors for the viruses.
 The process can be repeated as desired.
 The technology of this DNA origami has been known for a long time, but it has not yet been used for medication.
 “We then coat the inside of the shell with a kind of glue for the viruses,” says biophysicist Christian Sigl.

 The virus catchers are already working in the laboratory.
 Sigl reports that they fished out practically all of the viruses that they were used on.
 Tests were carried out with the corona virus, with influenza viruses, the tropical chikungunya and HPV16, which causes uterine cancer.
 Virus cocktails were also neutralized.
 According to Sigl, initial experiments with mice were also promising.
-So it could be something.
+So it might be something.
 Especially since the technology works even if a virus mutates.
 “The surface of the shells still offers enough adhesive surface,” says Max Große, virologist at Capsitec.
-Classic vaccines have to be adjusted again and again as the virus changes.
+Classic vaccines have to be adjusted once more and once more as the virus changes.
 Accordingly, the population can only be protected with a delay.

 Market potential is great